One of the most convenient ways to receive an international money transfer is by cash.

 - Bring a friend.
 Carrying money alone can be dangerous.
 Ask a friend to come along.

 How do I know which cash transfer provider is right for me?

-In order to choose the right provider you will need to examine your transfer needs, including where you wish to send money and what types of transfers you wish to send.
-You’ll need to compare the transfer networks and branch locations offered by different providers as well as the payment methods and transfer options they offer.
-The best place to begin your comparison is at finder.com.
+To choose the right provider, consider your specific transfer needs — including where you’re send your money and how you want to send it.
+Compare the transfer networks and branch locations offered by various providers as well as the payment methods and transfer options they offer.

 Where can I send cash transfers to?